jonasschmedtmann/complete-javascript-course/README.md

-# Course Material and FAQ for my Complete JavaScript Course
+# Course Material and FAQ for my Complete JavaScript Course....
+Sorry Bro..

 This branch of the repo contains starter files and final code for all sections and projects of the course, **exactly as shown in the videos**.